bhecquet/seleniumRobot/doc/chap4_Run_tests.md

 they are located in the folder pointed by `-d` option, by default `test-ouput` where test is launched.

 If you do not want to generate these files, add `usedefaultlistener false` to your TestNG options

+### 8 Execute Selenium IDE Tests ###

+From version 4.10, it is possible to execute Selenium IDE tests.
+- Create your test / suite with selenium IDE
+- Export it with JUnit / Java as a .java file
+- Run the following command

+`java -cp seleniumRobot.jar -D<option1>=<value1> -D<option2>=<value2> -javaagent:/path/to/aspectjweaver.jar com.seleniumtests.util.ide -scripts test1.java,test2.java`

+aspectjweaver.jar is provided in seleniumRobot zip file

+Options are the same as for any other SeleniumRobot test

+Benefits to execute Selenium IDE tests this way are:

+- Use the same framework for all tests
+- Have full debug features (snapshot / video / network)
+- Retry when searching elements
+- ...

+For specifics about Selenium IDE writing, see §3.14